 Hidden talent: Having all of her colleagues’ Google calendars displayed at once – and being able to make sense of them.

 Ethan is passionate about cultivating great ideas, talented people, and symbiotic relationships to grow and develop products and services that will help make the act of asking nature’s advice a normal part of everyday inventing.

 History: Ethan has collaborated on numerous award-winning products, services, and media for clients and employers in the outdoor recreation and environmental conservation industries.
 He holds a bachelor’s degree in industrial design and has received extensive training in sustainable development, LEED, biology, and biomimicry.
 His professional background spans product design and development, web design and development, graphic design, photography, writing, business strategy, expedition planning, and creative direction.

-Favorite activities: Whether carving turns through untracked powder, planting paddle strokes through boiling rapids, or earning his keep on technical single-track, Ethan thrives when he’s exploring diverse ecosystems with friends in pursuit of flow.
+Favorite activities: Whether carving turns through untracked powder, planting paddle strokes through boiling rapids, or earning his keep on technical single-track, Ethan thrives when he’s with friends exploring diverse ecosystems in pursuit of flow.